-From tiny house builder New Frontier Tiny Homes is the Escher, one of the most luxurious tiny homes we’ve seen.
+From tiny house builder New Frontier Design is the Escher, one of the most luxurious tiny homes we’ve seen.
 A San Francisco Bay Area couple enlisted the help of David Latimer and his team at New Frontier to build this stunning gooseneck tiny house.

 The Escher combines shou sugi ban cedar siding, natural cedar, and standing seam metal to create a gorgeous exterior.
 As with New Frontier’s Alpha model, the Escher features a roll-up garage door and large sliding glass door on walls opposite each other.